Split Level (TV play): Production

 The original title was A Day in the Sun and The Woman Who Has Everything.
 Jack Montgomery was the designer.

 It was Noel Robinson's first original script produced for TV, although she had done a number of adaptations.
 Director Ken Hannam said "this is the best constructed TV play to come to me from a local author.
 I have no doubt Miss Robinson will become a most important writer in the next few years."

 Reception

 According to the Sydney Morning Herald "as an exercise in how to make a very small amount of plot fill out an hour of television drama" the play "was technically a success" but "left a good deal to be desired" being "a soap opera transposed to the upper social scale with a faintly intellectual flavour of play-readings, feature walls and flower arrangements."
-The critic allowed that director Hannan "extracted welcome liveliness from plenty of scene and camera angle changes, and thus at least kept the eye busy even when the mind tended to wander."
+The critic allowed that director Hannam "extracted welcome liveliness from plenty of scene and camera angle changes, and thus at least kept the eye busy even when the mind tended to wander."

+Filmink wrote "It’s a simple script, one of details and observations rather than heavy conflict, but all grounded in truth... it is a very well-realised television play and a tribute to the skill of Noel Robinson, a writer that should be better known."